Another Field Trip with a School Bus Full of Smartphones

 - The potential liability risk for the school is increasing.
 With at least one state now considering resolutions that would make it sexual harassment for a child to show another child pornography, schools will increasingly be caught in the crosshairs, answering questions of “what rules are in place to prevent exposures to inappropriate content?”

-- The adult-to-child ratio encourages inappropriate behavior.
+- The adult-to-child ratio on busses encourages inappropriate behavior.
 This one is pretty clear.
 Most busses have one adult who should be spending most of his/her time watching the road and not dealing with student misbehavior.
 This leaves 40 or more students doing whatever they want.

 - Students taking unauthorized photos on busses creates conflict and discomfort.
 My middle school daughter has expressed this concern to me multiple times where some kids just randomly snap pictures and post them on social media from the bus.
 This makes her incredibly uncomfortable.